logtail/logtail-dotnet/README.md

 # [Better Stack](https://betterstack.com/logs) .NET client

-📣 Logtail is now part of Better Stack.
-[Learn more ⇗](https://betterstack.com/press/introducing-better-stack/)

 ⚠️ **This package has been deprecated.
 Please, switch to new maintained packages:**

 - if you use NLog logging platform, use [BetterStack.Logs.NLog](https://github.com/BetterStackHQ/logs-client-nlog)